It’s every dog owner’s worst nightmare: Your best friend has gone missing.

 Huan users can invite their friends, family, and neighbors to download the Huan app and join the online community.
 Then, if your pet ever goes missing, other members of the Huan community will get a smartphone alert if your pet comes within range of their phone.
 You can even broadcast a “Lost” alert to every Huan community member in your area so they can be on the lookout.

-Because of its long battery life, community support, added features like Home Alone Alert, and the fact that it doesn’t emit any potentially harmful radiation, Huan is the best dog tracker on the market today.
+In other words, Huan is the dog tracker you need if you want to keep your pet safe — wherever they go.
+Its long battery life, community support, added features like Home Alone Alert, and the fact that it doesn’t emit any potentially harmful radiation make Huan the best dog tracker on the market today.
+See for yourself — join our pack today.

 PetFon’s GPS tracker attaches to your dog’s collar and sends real-time location information to a smartphone app that allows you to find and monitor your dog.
 This tracker is more expensive than many on the market, but doesn’t require an ongoing data plan to work.
 The size of the tracker makes it not suitable for some small dog breeds, or for cats.
 The short battery life (8-16 hours) also leaves a lot to be desired.